Study On Campus

 Washington and Lee views a broad-based foundation in the liberal arts, perhaps supplemented by specific pre-professional training, as the best intellectual preparation for the study of law.
 The University encourages pre-law students to select courses that will provide them with an understanding of the history and nature of contemporary society, develop their critical abilities to the fullest, and train themselves to articulate conclusions and reasons clearly, concisely and precisely.

-Washington and Lee offers a minor in Law, Justice, and Society , which engages students in an interdisciplinary exploration of the nature of law and justice and challenges students to think cirtically about the role of law and justice across cultural, chronological, topical, and institutional lines.
+Washington and Lee offers a minor in Law, Justice, and Society minor , which engages students in an interdisciplinary exploration of the nature of law and justice and challenges students to think cirtically about the role of law and justice across cultural, chronological, topical, and institutional lines.
 This is not a pre-law certification, nor is it limited to students interested in attending law school.
 Rather, it is intended for anyone with an interest in a broad, liberals arts exploration of the law.

 Undergraduate students intending to enter the legal profession are encouraged to take a course on legal ethics (e.g., BUS 346 , LJS 220 or PHIL 348 ).
 Additional law-related courses include: